RindKind/hpc-intro-colossus/_episodes/17-questions.md

 ```
 {: .output}

-The above outputs indicates that yu have nt obtained a key or your Kerberos key has expired.
+The above outputs indicates that you have not obtained a key or your Kerberos key has expired.
-If you face the error use the **knit** command to obtain a key
+If you face the error use the **knit** command to obtain a key and refresh with **module init**

 ```
 -bash-4.2$ knit